I Survived the Kayla Itsines BBG Workout Program—and Now I'm Tougher In *and* Out of the Gym

 Stop comparing yourself.

 And then I had an even brighter light bulb moment.
-'What do I really covet about Kayla?'
+'What do I really covet about Itsines?'
 I asked myself.
 It wasn't her rock-solid six-pack, but her infinite positivity and how she uplifts so many people.
 I figured if I can be as encouraging as she is, maybe I can make my little corner of the universe a better place, too!
 And, just like that, with a little reframing, I flipped the script and put my comparison to good use.
-The no-comparison rule may not be a new lesson (apples and oranges, right?), but BBG helped remind me why it's so important, an essential for my mental health and well-being toolkit.
-Now, whenever I feel the urge to compare myself, I try to refocus my lens on everything that I'm grateful for-tap class on Wednesdays, my completed screenplay, my big sis, Netflix binges, and my stronger, healthier BBG body.
+The no-comparison rule may not be a new lesson (apples and oranges, right?), but BBG helped remind me why it's an important part of my mental health and well-being toolkit.
+Now, whenever I feel the urge to compare myself, I try to refocus my lens on everything that I'm grateful for: tap class on Wednesdays, my completed screenplay, my big sis, Netflix binges, and my stronger, healthier BBG body.